wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 1. From the Azure Classic Management Portal, click **NETWORKS** on the left pane.
 2. Click **LOCAL NETWORKS** from the top.
 3. Click **Contoso-LNet-CN**, and then click **EDIT** on the bottom.
 4. Update **VPN DEVICE IP ADDRESS**.
-This is the address you get from the DASHBOARD tab of Contoso-VNET-EU.
+This is the address you get from the DASHBOARD tab of Contoso-VNET-CN.
 5. Click the right button.
 6. Click the check button.